daniellmb/generator-microjs/README.md

     1. enable any build status notifications you want published.
     1. enable publishing test coverage to code climate.
   1. Writing unit tests for your code.
-  1. Implementing your micro library or framework.
+  1. Implement your micro library or framework.
   1. Activate the repository in [Travis](https://travis-ci.org).
   1. Push you *initial commit* to GitHub.
   1. Activate the repository on [CodeClimate](https://codeclimate.com).